 Rationale

-A failed nerve block not only results to a bad experience for the patient, it might even lead to damage to the patients’ health and in some cases complications could even threaten life.
+A failed nerve block not only results in a bad experience for the patient, it might even lead to damage to the patients’ health and in some cases complications could even threaten life.

 It’s essential to recognise ultrasound anatomy when performing nerve blocks, however this may sometimes be hampered by patients’ habitus.